- In Hawaii, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 MSP asset limits: Hawaii uses the federal asset limits for QMB, SLMB and QI – what are $7,860 if single and $11,800 if married.
 The asset limit for QDWI is $4,000 if single and $6,000 if living with others.

 Who’s eligible for Medicaid for the aged, blind and disabled in Hawaii?

 Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
 Medicare beneficiaries can also face large cost sharing expenses.

-Beneficiaries whose incomes and assets make them eligible for Medicaid can receive coverage for certain services (such as medical supplies) that only Medicaid covers through Medicaid for the aged, blind and disabled.
+Beneficiaries whose incomes and assets make them eligible for Medicaid can receive coverage for Medicare cost sharing and services that only Medicaid covers through Medicaid for the aged, blind and disabled (ABD).

-The income limits for Medicaid and QMB are the same in Hawaii (and only the asset limits are different), meaning that Medicaid enrollees would have already received Medicare cost sharing benefits through QMB even even if they were not eligible for full Medicaid benefits.
-This means the principal benefit for enrollees who also receive Medicaid would be dental coverage, but Hawaii’s Medicaid program has not covered that benefit since 2009.
+The income limits for Medicaid and QMB are the same in Hawaii (and only the asset limits are different), meaning that many enrollees have both programs.
+The principal benefit for Hawaii residents who receive full Medicaid benefits (in addition to QMB) would be dental coverage, but Hawaii’s Medicaid program has not covered that benefit since 2009.

 Income eligibility: The income limit is $1,224 a month for individuals and $1,653 a month for spouses.